Incarnate (comics): Controversy

 Concerns were raised in late February 2010 that Nick Simmons had plagiarized character designs, fight scenes, plot segments, dialogue, poses and expressions from both professional and amateur artists, from several published manga (the most notable being Bleach), and from art communities such as DeviantArt.

 Evelyn Dubocq, Senior Director of Public Relations at Viz Media, the American publisher of the Bleach manga, was quoted as saying "We appreciate all our fans bringing this matter to our attention, and we are currently investigating this issue".
-Tite Kubo, the author of Bleach, one of the manga specifically named, made two Twitter posts on the situation to comment on the number of people outside Japan commenting on the accusations, and noted that he was more interested by the fact that Gene Simmons' son was a comic creator than he was concerned about his work being copied.
+Tite Kubo, the author of Bleach, one of the manga specifically named, made two Twitter posts on the situation to comment on the number of people outside Japan commenting on the accusations, and noted that he was more concerned by the fact that Gene Simmons' son was a comic creator than he was concerned about his work being copied.

 On February 25, 2010, the publisher of Incarnate, Radical Comics, announced on its official blog that it would be halting distribution and production of Incarnate until the matter is resolved between all concerned parties.

 On March 1, 2010, Nick Simmons released the following statement regarding the accusations of plagiarism:

 In 2011, The New York Times stated that Radical Publishing was "forced to stop production" of the comic after the allegations of plagiarism.

-Collected editions
+Cancelled collected editions

-The series was due to be released as an individual volume in mid-2010, although its future relies on the publisher's investigations.
+The series was due to be released as an individual volume in mid-2010, although its future relied on the publisher's investigations.
+Ultimately, no publication happened.